LllC-mmd/SHAFTS/README.md

 - `pred_height_from_tiff_DL_patch_MTL`: using deep-learning-based (DL) models trained by Multi-Task-Learning (MTL).

-Since the total amount of relevant parameter settings are relatively more than data downloading, a sample script for prediction can be found under the `example` directory.
+Since the total amount of relevant parameter settings are relatively more than data downloading, potential users can ref to the sample script for prediction named `case_run.py` under the `example` directory.

 ## Pretrained DL models